tientran111204/tientran111204/README.md

 ## About me:

-I'm an Undergraduate student in Data Science.
-I am interested in the following topics: Machine Learning, Deep Learning and AI.
+My name is Tran Tan Tien, an undergraduate student majoring in Data Science at VNU-HCM University of Science, Vietnam.
+I'm interested in Mathematics, Machine Learning, Deep Learning, and Artificial Intelligence.

 ## Connect with me: